tamizh57/quickweather/README.md

-Python program to get weather information for a city
+Python program to get current, hourly and daily weather information of a city